 Final Words on Acid Test / Quick Ratio

 The acid test ratio is a stern measure of liquidity.
-However, many factors may affect its calculations, such as payment and collection policies, provision for bad debt, the timing of asset purchase, and more.
+However, many factors may affect its calculations, such as payment and collection policies, provision for bad debt, the timing of asset purchases, and more.
 All these factors differ from industry to industry.
 So, it is always recommended that we use this ratio to compare firms within the same industry.
 Moreover, the quick ratio must be used along with other liquidity ratios to arrive at a meaningful conclusion.